ianrae/twixt/README.md

 ## Automatic CRUD Controllers with play-crud
 Twixt integrates with play-crud (https://github.com/hakandilek/play2-crud) to provide automatic CRUD.
-Play2-crud creates controllers automatically for any model derived from its *BasicModel* class.
+Play2-crud creates controllers automatically for any model derived from its **BasicModel** class.

 Play2-crud can be used to give your application CRUD abilities, or you can integrate Twixt with Play2-crud.
 This can be done in two ways.

 ### Dynamic CRUD
-The simplest approach is to create a controller based on DynamicTwixtController, telling it which model and twixt to use.
+The simplest approach is to create a controller based on **DynamicTwixtController**, telling it which model and twixt to use.
 This controller defines standard CRUD actions (index, newForm, create, edit, update, show, and index), and views for each.
 You may override the views.

 ### Custom Controller and View
-To extend or customize, create a controller class based on TwixtController.
-It defines the same CRUD actions as DynamicTwixtController.
+To extend or customize, create a controller class based on **TwixtController**.
+It defines the same CRUD actions as **DynamicTwixtController**.
 You must define the views for each.